Under-construction bridge collapses in Himachal's Hamirpur, no casualties | Science-Environment

 - India

-Vijay Chowdhary, the department's superintending engineer in the district, said a report had been sought from the executive engineer and added that he would visit the spot again.
+Vijay Chowdhary, the department's superintendent engineer in the district, said a report had been sought from the executive engineer and added that he would visit the spot again.

 The work was allotted in 2020 and construction began in 2021.
 The government has already paid 35 per cent of the total cost to the contractor.